WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_WEBSERVER
 If set to `node` this will enable the experimental JS webserver.

+If set to `nginx` it will prevent the webserver from opening ports 80 & 443, making room for the WebHare Proxy.

 ### WEBHARE_NO_SOURCEMAPS
 If set WebHare will not pass `--enable-source-maps` to NodeJS